pramotesupnoi/python-string-sql/README.md

 # Python string SQL

+Need for this project arise of daily work with [PySpark](https://spark.apache.org/docs/2.2.0/api/python/pyspark.html) scripts that have a lot of sql inside.
-Enable syntax highlighting for SQL inside Python multiline strings using VS Code.
+This project's aim is to enable syntax highlighting for SQL inside Python multiline strings, especially PySpark, using VS Code.

 ## Installation